esa/torchquad/docs/source/integration_methods.rst

 ======================================

 This is the list of all available integration methods in *torchquad*.

 We are continuously implementing new methods in our library.

-For the code, please see the `torchquad module code <https://torchquad.readthedocs.io/en/latest/_modules/index.html>`_ or find our latest code at https://github.com/esa/torchquad.
+For the code behind the integration methods, please see the `code page <https://torchquad.readthedocs.io/en/latest/_modules/index.html>`_ or check out our full code and latest news at https://github.com/esa/torchquad.

 .. contents::